timeplus-io/docs/docs/proton-schema-registry.md

 Please note:

 1. `kafka_schema_registry_credentials` is optional.
 Skip this if the schema registry server doesn't require authentication.
 2. Make sure to add `http://` or `https://` in the `kafka_schema_registry_url`.
-Self-signed HTTPS certification is not supported yet.
+Self-signed HTTPS certification is not supported yet (coming soon).
 3. Make sure you define the columns matching the fields in the Avro schema.
+You don't have to define all top level fields in Avro schema as columns in the stream.
+For example, if there are 4 fields in Avro schema, you can choose only 2 of them as columns in the external stream.
+But make sure the data types match.
 4. `data_format` can be `Avro`, or `ProtobufSingle`.
 5. Schema reference is not supported yet.